 ATACMS is out of production, but still in inventory.
 In 2016, the US Army announced that a new variant capable of attacking ships would be implemented out of existing stock.
 That would presumably involve fitting the missile with a radar seeker, and possibly with a semi-armor-piercing unitary warhead.
 How the missile launcher would be integrated into a targeting system is not clear.

 The intended target for the antiship ATACMS is clearly China, which is building up a large navy.
 In a war scenario, US allies in the Far East would be able to use the missile to, say, deal with a Chinese naval threat such as an invasion force.
 A mobile ATACMS launcher would be able to strike at Chinese warships, while being long gone from its firing position by the time the Chinese could respond.
-The launchers would also provide a deterrent less vulnerable than a carrier task force, the traditional means of projecting a force threat against China.
+The launchers would also provide a deterrent less vulnerable than a carrier task force, the traditional means of projecting a force threat against China, and which the Chinese are focused on neutralizing.

 * As discussed by an article from IHS JANE'S 360 ("Textron Systems Finalises G-CLAW Development" by Robin Hughes, 6 March 2017), in the latest news of small smart munitions, Textron Systems is now pushing the "Guided Clean Area Weapon (G-CLAW)".
 G-CLAW is a munition of conventional configuration, being a blunted cylinder with four pop-out tailfins.
 It has a mass of 22.7 kilograms (50 pounds), including a 9.1-kilogram (20-pound) warhead.
 The blast-fragmentation warhead is built as an armor-penetrating shaped charge, with a fragmentation sleeve that generates 4,300 fragments, to make sure everyone gets their fair share of fragments.
 The munition is effective against soft targets, up to light armored vehicles.